-Kevin and Lucy Smith employ three staff (one farm manager, two shepherds).
-Their farm manager (Sarah) is doing a great job.
-She has been on the farm for five years.
-The Smith's want to increase farm profitability so they can buy a rental property within the next five years as part of their succession plan.
+Kevin and Lucy Smith employ 3 staff (1 Farm Manager, 2 shepherds).
+Their Farm Manager (Sarah) is doing a great job.
+She has been on the farm for 5 years.

+The Smith's want to increase farm profitability so they can buy a rental property within the next 5 years as part of their succession plan.
 They are also aware that Sarah is driven and needs to be challenged.
-She aspires to be part of a farm business within ten years.
+She has aspirations of being part of a farm business within 10 years.
 Sarah will need to generate capital to achieve this.
-Although her current salary is fair and she is happy with it, her salary is not enough for her to save the amount of capital required to enter farm business ownership.
+Although her current salary is fair and she is happy with it, her salary is not enough for her to save the amount of capital required to enter into farm business ownership.

 Kevin recently attended a farm discussion group day where they discussed benchmarking.
-The farm consultant took them through how to benchmark their own farms against other similar farms in the region (Step 1/2/3).
+The Farm Consultant took them through how to benchmark their own farms against other similar farms in the region (Step 1/2/3).

 Back at home Kevin and Lucy decided to benchmark their own farm.
-The results showed the farm's scanning and lambing percentages were not in the 'top 20 percent' for the region.
+The results showed the farm's scanning and lambing percentages were not in the 'top 20%' for the region.
 Kevin discussed this with Sarah and she had some ideas around how she felt they could improve this (Step 4/7).

-Kevin and Sarah sat down and agreed they could improve scanning percentage with better ewe body condition at mating and feed covers in early spring.
+Kevin and Sarah sat down and agreed they could improve scanning % with better ewe body condition at mating and feed covers in early spring.
 They agreed this was what they should focus on (Step5/6a).
-They also discussed changes to improving their planning for animal health.
+They also discussed Animal Health, Planning, change to improving their planning for animal health.

-The Smiths and Sarah agreed that any profit increase compared to the 'budgeted' profit would be split 80 percent to Kevin and 20 percent to Sarah (Step 6b).
+The Smith's and Sarah agreed that any profit increase compared to the 'budgeted' profit would be split 80% to Kevin and 20% to Sarah (Step 6b).
 They decided to trial this for one year, with just Sarah, before reassessing and potentially rolling out a bonus system to the other two staff (6c).

-In April, Sarah and Kevin meet to discuss a feed budget Sarah had prepared for the upcoming year and expenditure for new items including upgrading the yards to make condition scoring and weighing of stock easier for the team (Step 7).
+In April Sarah and Kevin meet to discuss a feed budget Sarah had prepared for the upcoming year and expenditure for new items including upgrading the yards to make condition scoring and weighing of stock easier for the team (Step 7).

-Kevin and Sarah agreed to meet every three months to discuss how they were tracking against the goals and plans (Step 8).
+Kevin and Sarah agreed to meet every 3 months to discuss how they were tracking against the goals and plans (Step 8).